Bounds on the suprema of Gaussian processes, and omega results for the sum of a random multiplicative function: Introduction

-Corollary 2 implies Corollary 3 with the restriction $A > 3$, and this is proved in $\S 6$.
-To prove Corollary 3 for all $A > 2.5$, an argument by contradiction is needed to slightly sharpen the result of Proposition 2.
-This argument is rather fiddly, and for example does not result in a direct analogue of Corollary 2.
-It is given in $\S 7$.
+Corollary~\ref{co2} implies Corollary~\ref{co3} with the restriction $A > 3$, and this is proved in Section~\ref{sec6}.
+The proofs in Section~\ref{sec6} are a bit fiddly, mostly because we must handle error terms arising in estimates for prime number sums.
+A~``repeated sampling'' argument is used to deduce Corollary~\ref{co2} in the form we need, and care is also needed to arrange that the multivariate central limit theorem applies.
+However, ultimately our results follow simply by substituting some correlation values and parameter choices into Propositions~\ref{pr1} and~\ref{pr2}.
+To prove Corollary~\ref{co3} for all $A > 2.5$, an argument by contradiction is needed to slightly sharpen the result of Proposition~\ref{pr2}.
+This is given in Section~\ref{sec7}.\vadjust{\goodbreak}

-It seems extremely likely that, almost surely, $M(x) \neq O(\sqrt{x})$, and perhaps that $M(x)$ almost surely has fluctuations of order $\sqrt{x \log\log x}$ (by analogy with Kolmogorov's Law of the Iterated Logarithm).
-Indeed, $M(x)$ might well exhibit even larger fluctuations, since its probability distribution may have rather heavy tails : see, for example, the author's article~\cite{harper}.
-However, an argument like our own, ultimately based on studying a certain average of $M(x)$, seems unable to detect these large but rare fluctuations.
+It seems extremely likely that, almost surely, $M(x) \neq O(\sqrt {x})$, and perhaps $M(x)$ almost surely has fluctuations of order $\sqrt{x \log\log x}$ (by analogy with Kolmogorov's law of the iterated logarithm).
+In fact, $M(x)$ might well exhibit even larger fluctuations, since its probability distribution may have rather heavy tails (see, e.g., Harper's article~\cite{harper}).
+However, an argument like our own, ultimately based on studying a certain average of $M(x)$ (see Appendix~\ref{secA} for justification of this comment), seems unable to detect these large but rare fluctuations.

-We presented Proposition 2 in its current form, involving parameters $c_{j},d_{j},\delta$, because this seems both easy to appreciate, and to lead to good results in our applications.
-However, as mentioned above, to prove the full version of Corollary 3 it is necessary to slightly strengthen Proposition 2.
-Such a strengthening may also be possible in the context of Corollary 1: some of the initial steps of the $\S 7$ argument transfer to that situation, but it is not clear whether the whole argument goes through (except that it does not trivially do so).
+We presented Proposition~\ref{pr2} in its current form, involving parameters $c_{j},d_{j},\delta$, because this seems both easy to appreciate and to lead to good results.
+However, as mentioned above, to prove the full version of Corollary~\ref{co3} it is necessary to slightly strengthen Proposition~\ref{pr2}.
+Such a strengthening may also be possible in the context of Corollary~\ref{co1}; some of the initial steps of the Section \ref {sec7} argument transfer to that situation, but it is not clear whether the whole argument goes through (except that it does not trivially do so).

-The author also believes that there will be other Gaussian processes to which Propositions 1 and 2 could usefully be applied, and hopes that the reader might have some examples at hand.
+The author also believes that there will be other Gaussian processes to which Propositions~\ref{pr1} and~\ref{pr2} could usefully be applied and hopes that the reader might have some examples at hand.